united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/postgresql_and_grafana_alerts.md

    To avoid receiving alerts during specific, recurring time periods, create a mute timing that allows you to designate the exact time span when alerts will be muted.
+This could be times without shifts like on a weekend or mantenance.
 To set up a mute timing, remain in the **Notification policies** section.
    - Select **+ Add mute timing** below the notification policies.
    - Choose a name for the mute timing.